Resistbot FAQs

 Are you going to spam me?

 No. We won’t text you ads or spam.
-We rely on your donations, not outside funding, so serving you is the only way we’re going to stay online.
+We rely on memberships, not outside funding, so serving you is the only way we’re going to stay online.

 If you mean texting you a lot, no. You’re in control of the texts you receive with the alerts keyword, and we don’t give numbers to anyone.
 And unlike similar services we don’t share your email or other information with other groups.